 WantedBy=multiuser.target.multiuser-target to tell the systems to start this unit as part of the normal boot.
 (Or more precisely: The system wants to reach this target and to reach this target it tries to start all services, which are “wanted” by this target.)

 Place this file as sheepit.service into

-/etc/systemd/system and run
+/etc/systemd/user and run

 systemctl start sheepit, to start it without rebooting.